jawadbrahim/api-for-food-application/readme.md

  - **Service Factories**: Services are organized into factory functions, improving testability and facilitating future expansions of the API.

 ### 6. Food Reviews
  - **User Reviews**: Users can submit reviews for food items.
-Reviews include ratings (1-5 stars), comments, and like/dislike status.
+Reviews include ratings, comments, and like/dislike status.

 ### 7. Caching
 - **Redis Caching**: Frequently accessed food items are cached in Redis to reduce the load on the PostgreSQL database and improve response times.